jsherman212/jsherman212.github.io/_posts/2021-11-28-popping_ios14_with_iomfb.md

 To understand how garbage collection was changed to work with sequestering, we need to talk about how a zone manages the pages which belong to it.

 All zones have a chunk size.
 This is how many pages of *contiguous* virtual memory a zone will carve into smaller elements.
 This range is referred to as a "chunk".
 Zones with a small element size, like `*.kalloc.192`, have a chunk size of one page.
-But once we start pushing into zones with larger and larger element sizes, such as `*.kalloc.6144`, chunk size is upped to two pages, which is the max for devices with a 16k page size.
-For devices with a 4k page size, the max chunk size is eight pages.
+But once we start pushing into zones with larger and larger element sizes, such as `*.kalloc.6144`, chunk size is upped to 2 pages, which is the max for devices with a 16k page size.
+For devices with a 4k page size, the max chunk size is 8 pages.

 The structure that is associated with each page in a chunk in a zone is `struct zone_page_metadata` (most comments removed for brevity):